 - Q:What is the global residency course?

 Mason's MS in Technology Management requires a three-credit global IT management course that includes a weeklong global residency.
 Students take part in an integrated learning experience spending a week in a country or countries that are leading edge in technology and eGovernment or in some cases one country that is leading edge and another that is rapidly developing.
 Students visit corporations and governments and have lectures from corporate and IT executives and government leaders.

 The decision on the residency destination(s) is made by the program's academic director in concert with the School of Business faculty.
-All travel costs including flight, lodging and most meals are covered in the program's per credit hour tuition.

 - Q:What will I learn in the MSTM program?

 The program focuses on: leadership and management; special technology management considerations such as technology innovation, commercialization, and integration; and systems thinking.

 - Q:When and where are classes held?

 Our MS in Technology Management program is designed for working professionals.
 As such, classes are held on Saturdays on our Fairfax campus.

 - Q:When does the program begin?